From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Recurrent Issues

-\tinyskip \textbf{Lack of Automated Testing Capabilities.} The lack of automated testing in FMware hinders efficient issue detection and continuous integration.
-Existing automated tools often miss the nuanced complexities in FMware, making them inadequate for production systems where manual testing is impractical due to scale.
-Without automation, development slows, increasing costs and the risk of undetected regressions~\cite{abeysinghe2024challenges,hassan2024rethinking}.
+The lack of automated testing in FMware hinders efficient issue detection and continuous integration.
+Existing automated tools often miss the nuanced complexities in FMware, which makes them inadequate for production systems where manual testing is impractical at scale~\cite{abeysinghe2024challenges,hassan2024rethinking}.
+Without automation, development slows, costs increase, and regressions go undetected.